 Why Clean and Inspect Water Tanks?Similarly to other assets, being on top of tank inspections will reduce long-term costs by properly prioritizing repair and replacement schedules.
 If left unattended, many common tank materials are subject to corrosion, cracking, or rusting.
+The American Water Works Association (AWWA) recommends that potable water towers be inspected every 3 to 5 years.
 Additionally, many tank manufacturers offer warranties on the condition that tanks are inspected regularly.

 Beyond the tank itself, potable water tank inspections are crucial for good water maintenance.
 Over time, sediment can gather and collect along the bottom of tanks.
 If in small amounts, sediment has no impact on the quality of the water or on the structural integrity of the storage tank.

 However, over time as that sediment builds up and mixes into thicker ‘sludge’ material, issues begin to arise.
 These negative effects can result in health concerns for potable water, or tank material degradation from the concentrated substances.
 Tank manufacturers generally recommend a minimum of one inspection and subsequent cleaning per annum.
 This is to ensure long-term integrity, extend the tank life, and avoid costly repairs.